MileHacker Logo

 • Citizens of the United States, Canada, Australia, New Zealand, and the Uk.

-• Most European Union countries can be found on the visa-waiver list.
+• Most European Union countries are located on the visa-waiver list.

 • If your country is on this list, a visa application in advance for a tourist stay of up to 90 days is generally not needed.